llmagine22/xray-xhttp/README.md

 # 🛡️ Xray (VLESS) + XHTTP + NGINX Stealth Proxy

 This repository documents the setup of a stealth proxy that blends into normal web traffic.
-By using **NGINX** as a reverse proxy, **Xray** (VLESS) as the core, and the **XHTTP** transport protocol, we can disguise VPN traffic as standard HTTPS requests to a web game or API.
+By using **NGINX** as a reverse proxy, **Xray** (VLESS) as the core, and the **XHTTP** transport protocol, we can disguise VPN traffic as standard HTTPS requests to a web service.

 To a Deep Packet Inspection (DPI) firewall, this setup looks like: